space

 Debate

 Anyway, Freud’s speculative theories have today been taken up in the context of allegations of childhood sexual abuse; i.e., when an older child or adult suddenly “remembers” having been abused in childhood by some particular person, usually a parent.
-The camps are clearly divided here, some saying that these things happen all the time and that they reflect historically real events, while others say that recovered memories are false.
+The opinions are clearly divided here, some saying that these things happen all the time and that they reflect historically real events, while others say that recovered memories are false.
 Some groups even argue about the definition and reality of the mechanism of repression.
-It can get very ugly.

 The